python/cpython/Doc/library/stdtypes.rst

 .. index:: pair: string; methods

 String objects support the methods listed below.
+Note that none of these methods take keyword arguments.

 In addition, Python's strings support the sequence type methods described in the :ref:`typesseq` section.
 To output formatted strings, see the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.

 .. method:: str.capitalize()